TL;DR – In HTML, tab is a piece of whitespace equal to four HTML spaces in size.

 CSS Alternatives for HTML Tab

-Even though it’s very useful to know how to tab in HTML, some cases do require using alternatives.
+Even though it’s useful to know how to tab in HTML, some cases do require using alternatives.
 When writing text documents, you might use tabs to modify layout or move your text fragments to a different place.
 In web design, it’s a bit different, and those tasks should be achieved by using CSS properties:

 - For text indentation on all paragraphs, use the CSS text-indent property.